 Many people prefer to have white fillings because they are less noticeable.
 At my dental school we usually recommend amalgam fillings for the back teeth and composite resin fillings for the front teeth.
 In order to assist you in making an informed decision, here is a short list of eight factors to consider:

-3 – Amalgam fillings last longer than composite fillings.
+3. Amalgam fillings last longer than composite fillings.
 I’m sure that with future technological advancements, composite fillings will probably last as long as amalgam fillings someday.
-But for right now, if you want your filling to last a long time, you should choose amalgam.
+There are newer types of composite resin filling materials that can help white fillings last longer than they had previously.
+Some bioactive filling materials, such as Activa, can exchange calcium and fluoride ions with the tooth structure to help strengthen and protect the tooth-filling interface.
 To learn more about the duration of each type of filling you can read this post on my blog: Which Type of Filling Lasts Longer, White or Silver?

 At a news conference on July 29, 2009, a dentist, Dr. Susan Runner of the FDA’s Division of Anesthesiology, General Hospital, Infection Control and Dental Devices stated the following about dental amalgam: